 The second year curriculum provides a comprehensive examination of leather bindings, decorative tooling and finishing and re-backing and repair of leather bindings.
 Students make models of binding structures from medieval to modern.
 They treat leather bindings and explore a variety of board reattachment techniques and have the opportunity to repair additional bindings if they wish to focus on repair and conservation.
 Advanced paper treatments including washing and deacidification and other conservation procedures are also addressed in the second year.

 Guest bookbinders and conservators visit the program regularly to provide master classes and share their experiences with students.
 In October 2010, Dominic Riley spent a week at the school teaching in the second-year class and sharing his work in a public lecture.
-Riley, who is an award-winning bookbinder who teaches workshops for the Society of Bookbinders and Designer Bookbinders in the UK, is a visiting instructor at the San Francisco Center for the Book and an accredited lecturer with the National Association of Decorative and Fine Art Societies.
+Riley, an award-winning bookbinder who teaches workshops for the Society of Bookbinders and Designer Bookbinders in the UK, is a visiting instructor at the San Francisco Center for the Book and an accredited lecturer with the National Association of Decorative and Fine Art Societies.
 Regular guest teachers include Jeff Peachey on tool sharpening, and Regina and Dan St. John from Chena River Marblers on paper marbling.
-Many guest teachers also offer courses through our workshop program.
+Many guest teachers also offer courses through our Continuing Education program.
 A series of intermediate and advanced workshops with recent guests included Renate Mesmer on conservation and Katherine Beaty on Islamic Bookbinding.
 NBSS, in collaboration with the American Academy of Bookbinding, hosted a master class with the classically-trained French finisher Hélène Jolis.
-Workshops are open to the public in addition to being attended by full-time students.
+Continuing Education workshops are open to the public in addition to being attended by full-time students.

 ''At NBSS, I ate, drank and slept bookbinding as if it were a religious experience, which it may have been for all I can tell.''

 Conservation Assistant and Bookbinder